Global warming will cause the world's oceans to change color. Here's why.

 But it’s not the color of the water itself that will change.
 Rather, it's that populations of marine phytoplankton will fall as seawater warms.
 Since these tiny organisms contain the green pigment chlorophyll, any change in their numbers affects the water’s apparent color.

-“These microscopic organisms live in the water and are the base of the marine food chain,” said Stephanie Dutkiewicz, a marine ecologist at the Massachusetts Institute of Technology and the leader of the study.
+“These microscopic organisms live in the water and are the base of the marine food chain,” said Stephanie Dutkiewicz, a marine ecologist at the Massachusetts Institute of Technology and the leader of the study, published Feb.
+4 in the journal Nature Communications.
 “By being in the water, they change the color that we see by eye.
 If there are less of them in it, the water will be slightly bluer.”

 The color shift will likely be too subtle to be seen by the naked eye.
 But Earth-watching satellites will be able to spot the changes, giving scientists a heads-up that marine ecosystems have undergone a significant and potentially ominous shift.